noynaert/act102handouts/13_JavaScript/13a_About_JavaScript.md

 The current version of JavaScript or EcmaScript was released in late 2015.
 There have been minor revisions since then, but the core of EcmaScript is unchanged from 2015.  ***Do not trust any JavaScript video or article written before 2016.*** It probably uses an old version of JavaScript.

+## JavaScript is not Java

+JavaScript and Java are two different languages although they were developed at roughly the same time.
+There are a few elements of syntax they have in common, but there are many differences

+Java is a true Object-Oriented Language that uses classes to define objects.
+JavaScript also has objects, but it is a much looser form of objects based on prototypes rather than classes.

 ## The DOM

 DOM stands for "Document Object Model."